SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 \subsubsection{Model Development.}

-Consistent with our definition of social interaction as vocal-based engagement with other people \cite{Zhaoyang_Sliwinski_Martire_Smyth_2018}, the presence of the watch wearer’s own speech constitutes a necessary signal for interaction detection.
-Accordingly, we developed a FSD that identifies speech produced by the watch wearer while treating all other audio—including speech from others, music, environmental sounds, and silence—as background \cite{Ahmed_Rahman_Wang_Rucker_Barnes_2024, Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023}.
+Consistent with our definition of social interaction \cite{Zhaoyang_Sliwinski_Martire_Smyth_2018}, the presence of the watch wearer’s own speech constitutes a necessary signal for interaction detection.
+Accordingly, we developed an FSD that identifies speech produced by the watch wearer while treating all other audio, including speech from others, music, environmental sounds, and silence, as background \cite{Ahmed_Rahman_Wang_Rucker_Barnes_2024, Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023}.

-\textit{Dataset and constraints.} We trained the model using a publicly available dataset \cite{Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023} consisting of 1-second audio segments, each manually labeled as either foreground or background sound.
+\textit{Dataset and Constraints.} We trained the model using a publicly available dataset \cite{Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023} consisting of 1-second audio segments, each manually labeled as either foreground or background sound.
 The dataset contains a total of 113,820 instances, of which 76.29\% ($N=86{,}829$) are labeled as background sound and 23.71\% ($N=26{,}991$) as foreground speech.

 One approach to foreground speech detection relies on hand-crafted acoustic features (e.g., MFCCs and chromagrams) \cite{Ahmed_Rahman_Wang_Rucker_Barnes_2024}.
 While extracting multiple features on-device can support richer behavioral characterization and enable reuse across downstream tasks, such feature extraction can incur substantial computational overhead.
-For example, prior work reports that feature extraction required over 1.5 minutes for nearly every probe start \cite{Ahmed_Rahman_Wang_Rucker_Barnes_2024}, limiting its suitability for scenarios in which timely or continuous prediction is required.
+For example, prior work reports that feature extraction is required over 1.5 minutes for nearly every probe start \cite{Ahmed_Rahman_Wang_Rucker_Barnes_2024}, limiting its suitability for scenarios in which timely or continuous prediction is required.